 Both sums can be bounded using the same approach as for~(\ref{eq:upper bound 1}) in the previous section, namely: combining terms $k$ and $a-k$ (similarly for the $m$ sum, but taking the $m=0$ term alone), breaking up the sum into the terms with $k\leq a/(\pi b) \sim a^{1/2}/\pi$ (respectively, $m$), applying inequalities~(\ref{eq:inequality sin}), estimating the resulting sums, using $b \sim a^{1/2}$, we find, for any $\epsilon > 0$, that~(\ref{eq:almost there2}) equals

-We have thus estimated the sum that appears on the r.h.s. of~(\ref{eq:with translates}).
-The sum that we wish to bound appears on the l.h.s. of (\ref{eq:with translates}) but with an extra factor of $b^2$.
+We have thus estimated the sum that appears on the rhs of~(\ref{eq:with translates}).
+The sum that we wish to bound appears on the lhs of (\ref{eq:with translates}) but with an extra factor of $b^2$.
 Hence, dividing the above by $b^2$ gives $O(a^{1+\epsilon})$ for the sum in theorem.

 \end{proof} Remark: In certain cases, such as when $a=p^2$, with $p$ prime, one can improve the above estimate for the second moment to $O(a)$ by taking $b=p$ and, for $x=jp+l$, with $\gcd(l,p)=1$, using $\bar{x} = \bar{l}^2 (l-jp)$.